EventoOrganization/evento_web/CONTRIBUTING.md

 6. **Create a Pull Request**

    Go to the original repository and create a pull request from your fork.

+## Branching and Pull Request Policy

+- Branching: Create a new branch for each feature or bug fix.
+Name your branch using the format feature/your-feature-name or bugfix/your-bugfix-name.
+- Pull Requests: Once your changes are ready, create a Pull Request (PR) to merge your branch into the main branch.
+- Review and Approval: Only the repository owner can approve and merge Pull Requests.
+Ensure your PR is clear and provides enough context for the review.

 ## Guidelines